syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Docking-Events.md

 Console.WriteLine("Control Name : "+arg.Control.Name);

-//The display bounds of the autohidden control.
+//The display bounds of the AutoHidden control.
 It will return the object of

 // Rectangle Class